mzmudziak/cp-docker-development/docker/vm/develop/README.md

 Developing Zen with the Virtual Machine
 =======================================

-There is the option to [have a virtual machine run Zen and be the development machine](../../../).
-In contrast to that, the focus is on having a virtual machine run Zen and working on the host system.
+There is the option to [have a virtual machine run Zen and write the code in it](../../../).
+In contrast to that, the focus here is on having a virtual machine run Zen and working on the host system.

 This should be as easy as